 In the past, CITs were less of a consideration.
 In 2011, fewer than half of retirement plans offered them.
 But, by 2016, that number had risen to two-thirds and they are growing quickly.
 In some cases, this is a good thing.
 If you work for one of the companies that is able to offer funds for less than they are available to the public, that’s great.
 But you’ll need to do your homework.
 Here are three suggestions:

-Adam M. Grossman’s previous blogs include Non Prophet, Stress Test and All of the Above.
+Adam M. Grossman’s previous articles include Non Prophet, Stress Test and All of the Above.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.